 Managing conflict constructively is quite similar to traveling.
 After the experience, we become enriched and transformed.
 After a conflict, managed with openness and awareness, we are no longer the same having gained in our own and others’ knowledge and thereby having grown.

-When we travel we abandon for a moment the comfort of our homes and our customs to enter a new world of flavours, colours, sounds, values and different perspectives.
-We park our fear of the unknown and explore new horizons and points of views despite the discomfort our minds may feel by not having the usual references to turn to.
+When we travel we abandon for a moment the comfort of our homes and our customs to enter a new world of flavors, colors, sounds, values, and different perspectives.
+We park our fear of the unknown and explore new horizons and points of view despite the discomfort our minds may feel by not having the usual references to turn to.

 I work with couples and individuals.
 If you would like to book a private session with me please get in touch here.